-By now, the majority of business and individuals concerned have probably heard about GDPR, the General Data Protection Regulation — and the possible implications involved in non-compliance with the legislation.
+By now, all businesses and individuals concerned will have heard about GDPR — the General Data Protection Regulation — and the possible implications involved in non-compliance with the legislation.

 Don’t fall into the trap